-Law student Jenna Leigh Glass wrote a blog post about her experience attending this year’s Innocence Network Conference.
+Law student Jenna Leigh Glass’s experience attending this year’s Innocence Network Conference.
+Read more.

 While enrolled in Santa Clara Law’s Northern California Innocence Project (“NCIP”), I have spent the last six months learning about the grim consequences that occur when the criminal justice system fails to protect defendants from abusive or negligent investigatory, prosecutorial, and defense efforts.
 However, not all is lost.
 There exists a critical mass of champions for justice who are helping to exonerate the wrongfully convicted.
 Formally, The Innocence Project was founded in New York in 1992, and has since grown to include 68 additional organizations around the world.
 And while the organizations operate independently of each other, they’re united in their dedication to “provide pro bono legal and investigative services to individuals seeking to prove innocence of crimes for which they have been convicted, and working to redress the causes of wrongful convictions.”

 Last month, I had the opportunity to attend the annual Innocence Network Conference, hosted in San Diego, California on March 24th and 25th (#InConf17).
 Over the course of the event, there were 49 panels and workshops, led by a diverse consortium of judges, defense lawyers, prosecutors, journalists, exonerees, forensic scientists, investigators, and innocence project staff.
 Albeit diverse, the individual and collective message was clear, so long as the criminal justice system continues to make mistakes, innocent people will be wrongfully convicted.
 As such, the innocence organizations continue to manifest justice by exonerating the innocent, improving case law, influencing policy reform to prevent recurrences, and providing support and resources to exonerees.